Chapter 3 Examples of Bad Estate Planning by the Rich and Famous2024-08-10T13:34:02-07:00

 As long as assets remain in the irrevocable trust, the assets are protected from ex-spouses, creditors and predators.
 That protection is lost, however, when the assets are paid to the beneficiary.
 Barbara Hutton’s trust is the best bad example that illustrates why you do not want your trust to require large sums of money or property to be paid to your loved ones when they are young or at any age if they cannot manage money or have creditors, ex-spouses or predators.
 Once the money is paid to the beneficiary, it can be wasted or go to creditors, ex-spouses or predators.

 A lot of my clients include distribution language in their trusts that give children and grandchildren incentives and disincentives.
 Incentive provisions include cash bonuses for graduating from college and/or grad school, being employed full time, earning minimum amounts as shown on their federal income tax return or being a season ticket holder of two Arizona Cardinals tickets.
-Disincentive provisions that can result in postponement or loss of payments include not using drugs (may require random drug tests as a condition for receiving payments), not having a full time job, or being a season ticket holder of Arizona Cardinals tickets.
+Disincentive provisions that can result in postponement or loss of payments include not using drugs (may require random drug tests as a condition for receiving payments), not having a full-time job, or being a season ticket holder of Arizona Cardinals tickets.

 One of the most important estate planning goals of many of my clients is to adopt a trust that preserves their wealth and protects their loved ones from losing motivation.
 As an estate planning attorney, I am called upon to design trusts for my clients who want to provide financial benefits to their spouse, children, and other relatives, but also want to make certain that inheritances are protected from rapid dissipation by beneficiaries, as well as from outside assaults by predators, divorce settlements, and frivolous lawsuits.
 This is accomplished by creating a trust that contains appropriate provisions that give your loved ones life-time asset protection from ex-spouses, creditors and predators while hopefully preventing them from becoming trust fund babies who do nothing but sit back waiting for the next check from the trust.

-Barbara Hutton, like everybody who gets married, could have signed seven prenuptial agreements that in theory could have protected her fortune in a divorce, but most people do not sign prenuptial agreements before marriage.
-Even if your surviving spouse who remarries or your child or grandchild who marries were able to get a future spouse to sign a prenuptial agreement before marriage that piece of paper is no guaranty that the ex-spouse will not get some or all of the inheritance.
+Barbara Hutton, like everybody who gets married, could have signed seven prenuptial agreements that, in theory, could have protected her fortune in a divorce, but most people do not sign prenuptial agreements before marriage.
+Even if your surviving spouse who remarries or your child or grandchild who marries were able to get a future spouse to sign a prenuptial agreement before marriage, that piece of paper is no guarantee that the ex-spouse will not get some or all of the inheritance.
 If your loved one rather than the trust owns the inheritance he or she may voluntarily give all or a portion of the inheritance to the ex-spouse just to make the problem go away.
 The only way to really protect an inheritance from an ex-spouse is with a properly designed trust that owns the assets.

 We will never know how much of Barbara Hutton’s tragic life was caused by her getting $40,000,000 at age 21.
 What is clear to me as an estate planning attorney since 1980 is that Barbara Hutton is THE best bad example of the failure to plan.